This article details the commands used to administratively control the rekey and renewal behaviors of Let's Encrypt's certbot.

 In section [ req_distinguished_name ] change Common Name CN = example.com to the FQDN of your server.

-In section [ alt_names ] include at least one DNS entry matching the FQDN of the server.
+In section [ alt_names ] one DNS entry matching the FQDN of the server is required.

-Optionally add any additional FQDN DNS entries that the server uses.
-You can also add IP address(es) as well as an email address to include in the certificate.
+Optionally add any additional FQDN DNS entries that the server uses and you want included in the certificate.
+You can also add Internet IP address(es) as well as an email address to include in the certificate.
 Examples are provided in the template above.
 Only one DNS.1 entry is required, the rest are optional.

 Generate the certificate signing request with the custom openssl.cnf.